Main squeeze: HTC sets May date for squeezable U phone

 HTC wants U in May.
 The Taiwanese smartphone manufacturer is set to reveal a new phone with what looks like an intriguing new way of controlling it.

-HTC today sent an invitation for 16 May that will span Taipei, New York and London.
+On Thursday, HTC sent an invitation for a 16 May event that will span Taipei, New York and London.
 The tagline reads "Squeeze for the Brilliant U", and an accompanying video shows a hand squeezing the edge of the device.
-That looks like the new phone will have some kind of pressure-sensitive interface along the edge that you control by squeezing or swiping.
+That suggests the new phone will feature some kind of pressure-sensitive interface along the edge that you control by squeezing or swiping.

-We'll find out more about the phone and its squeezy action on 16 May.